OpenStackOnRaPi/ostackinstall/README.md

   * Install GuestAdditions
     refer, e.g., to [this](https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/how-to-install-virtualbox-guest-additions-on-ubuntu-22-04.html?utm_content=cmp-true)

-  * Enable passwordless sudo logging on the management host (required by Ansible)
+  * Enable passwordless sudo logging on the management host (required by Ansible) and reboot (reboot is necessary for guaranteeing Ansible permissions if you make all the installation in one attempt)
   ```
 $ sudo apt install sshpass
+$ sudo reboot
   ```

 ### Docker installation